Report release: March 14, 2017 (Revised 3/1/18)

 What we found

-Three states, Connecticut, Delaware, and New York, scored an A-.
-Twenty states scored a D or F. The remaining 27 states and Washington DC. scored a B or C. The highest grade we gave was an A- to reflect the fact that even the top performing states have room for improvement.
+Four states, Connecticut, Delaware, New York, and Pennsylvania, scored an A-.
+Twenty states scored a D or F. The remaining 26 states and Washington, DC scored a B or C. The highest grade we gave was an A- to reflect the fact that even the top performing states have room for improvement.

 Opportunities for improvement